 A student should notify the school of his/her absence and the cause preferably before the first class in the morning.
+Students are encouraged to email their late arrivals or absences to attendance@southhills.edu.

-Repeated absences or late arrival for class will necessitate the student to meet with the school Director, the Director of Education, or an

-Academic Affairs Officer to discuss the student's willingness to continue in the program.
+Repeated absences or late arrival for class will necessitate the student to meet with the school Director, the Director of Education, or an Academic Affairs Officer to discuss the student's willingness to continue in the program.
 Excessive absences could result in dismissal.

-If a student is absent from school for fourteen (14) consecutive calendar days before the ninth week of the term, the student will be withdrawn from school and receive a WD (withdraw, no grade) for all classes he/she was enrolled in that term.
-If the last date of attendance falls after the ninth week of the term, the student will be withdrawn from school and receive a "WF" (withdraw failing) for all classes he/she was enrolled in that term.
-Exceptions to this policy may be made by the Director or Director of Education.
+If a student is absent from school for fourteen (14) consecutive calendar days before the ninth week of the term and has not contacted the school, the student will be withdrawn from school and receive a WD (withdraw, no grade) for all classes he/she was enrolled in that term.
+If the last date of attendance falls after the ninth week of the term, the student will be withdrawn from school and receive a "WF" (withdraw failing) for all classes he/she was enrolled in that term

 Students who earn "WF" in all classes in any quarter will not be scheduled for classes in the subsequent quarter unless they schedule a meeting with Academic Affairs.
-Academic Affairs will review the student's academic status to determine whether he/she will be able to achieve satisfactory academic progress.
-If it is determined that the student will be able to achieve satisfactory academic progress as well as the graduation requirements by the end of the quarter, he/she will be permitted to continue with classes.
-If the student will not be able to achieve satisfactory academic progress, the student will be dismissed from his/her program and will lose all student financial aid.
-He/she may, however, continue training as a certificate student and the policy for reinstatement will apply.
-The student will not be eligible for financial aid during this period and will be responsible for the cost of the certificate credits.
+Academic Affairs will review the student's academic status to determine whether he/she will be able to achieve satisfactory academic progress (SAP).
+If it is determined that the student will be able to achieve SAP as well as the graduation requirements by the end of the quarter, he/she will be permitted to continue with classes.
+If the student will not be able to achieve SAP, the student will be dismissed from his/her program and will lose all student financial aid.
+At this point, the student may be eligible to enroll in a different program, continue training as a Certificate student (see "Certificate Status" section) or withdraw from school.
+Students that choose to enroll in a different program, their SAP progress will be based on only the courses completed for the new program.